georgehaidar/poc-express-nats/README.md

 If you want to see things in action more interactively (particularly worker queues)

     brew install watch jq

     watch -n 1 'curl -s http://localhost:3000/reports/products/1 | jq ".report|sort"'

-Try scale some of the service to 0 and back up 1 to see the effects
+Try scaling some of the service to 0 and back up 1 to see the effects